-\begin{lemma} Let the cumulative error of linear critic be $\sum_{t=0}^{T-1}\mathbb{E}||\Delta w_t||^2$ and cumulative error of average reward estimator be $\sum_{t=0}^{T-1}\mathbb{E}||\Delta \rho_t||^2$. $w_t$ and $\rho_t$ are linear critic parameter and average reward estimator at time t respectively.
-Bound on the cumulative error of average reward estimator is proven using cumulative error of critic as follows:
+\begin{lemma} For off-policy Algorithm \ref{alg:3}, let the cumulative error of average reward estimator be $\sum_{t=0}^{T-1}\mathbb{E}||\Delta \rho_t||^2$ and cumulative error of target linear critic be $\sum_{t=0}^{T-1}\mathbb{E}||\Delta \bar{w}_t||^2$. $\bar{w}_t$ and $\rho_t$ are the target linear critic parameter and average reward estimator at time t respectively.
+Bound on the cumulative error of average reward estimator is proven using cumulative error of target critic as follows: